GeoscienceAustralia/anuga_core/INSTALL.rst

 	pip install anuga

+But we do recommend installing our development version of the code.
+See below.

 You might want to install the dependencies via ubuntu ``apt-get`` or ``conda install`` to download pre-compiled versions of the dependencies.
 See below.